loggly/loggly-jslogger/README.md

 ## Setup Proxy for Ad blockers

-You can proxy the requests from your own domain if the script or its requests are blocked by Ad blockers.
-To do this, you need to perform following steps
+If the script or its requests are blocked by ad blockers, you can proxy requests from your own domain.
+To do this, perform following steps

 Set `useProxyDomain` property to true